Timmehh89/mongodb-docker-script/README.md

 ```
 Do You want to reset the Database? y
 ```
-Your database started with your config.
+Your database starts with your config.
 ## Usage <a name = "usage"></a>
 To stopp the database you can use ctrl+c.<br>
 To start the database you can execute the shell script another time and reject the reset or use docker-compose up.<br>